Why Bilingual Authorization Option

 - Teachers who have their bachelor’s degrees and want to pursue a Multiple Subject Credential or

 - Integrated Studies students who are in the pipeline to the Multiple Subject Credential Program.

-- The applicant must demonstrate Spanish/English bi-literacy skills (most integrated students in CSUSB demonstrate this knowledge via successful completion of SPAN 415)
+- The applicant must demonstrate Spanish/English bi-literacy skills (most integrated students in CSUSB demonstrate this knowledge via successful completion of SPAN 3305 - Applied Spanish Grammar).

-- The applicant must also demonstrate Latino cultural knowledge (most integrated students in CSUSB demonstrate this knowledge via successful completion of HUM 335)
+- The applicant must also demonstrate Latino cultural knowledge (most integrated students in CSUSB demonstrate this knowledge via successful completion of SPAN 3309 - Cultures of Spanish America)

 - The applicant may take CTEL or CSET (Spanish).
 The link to the test is: California Teacher of English Learners® (CTEL®) Examination

 How do I take Bilingual Authorization Courses along with the Multiple Subject Credential Courses?

 There are no additional courses for you and therefore you will not spend an additional quarter of study.
 You will take two alternate courses:

 - EDMS 4101B*: Language Arts and Teaching Learning in Bilingual Settings; and,